Euro zone bond yields mixed before data, focus on central banks

 Analysts say that growing risk appetite supported BTPs on Monday, with 5-10Y BTPs the preferred part of the curve given their attractive carry and outright yield levels.

-The positive momentum in risk assets continued overnight and in the early European session, with equity indexes gaining on expectations the Fed will pause rate hikes this week.
+The positive momentum in risk assets continued overnight and in the European session, as equities rose taking their lead from an upbeat session on Wall Street.

 "At these levels (for Italian-German yield spread), the air appears to be getting thinner for further performance, also considering that the Italian central bank president (Ignazio) Visco once determined 150bps to be the fair spread level against Bunds," said Hauke Siemben, a rate strategist at Commerzbank.